jmbejara/ftsfr/README.md

 ## Overview

 This repository contains a collection of financial time-series forecasting models.
 It produces testing benchmarks for practitioners.
-One key feature is that users can specify which data sources (i.e., subscriptions) they have access to in `config.toml`, and the system will automatically determine which modules can be run based on the user's available data sources.
+One key feature is that users can specify which data sources (i.e., subscriptions) they have access to in `subscriptions.toml`, and the system will automatically determine which modules can be run based on the user's available data sources.

 ### Architecture: Data Sources, Data Modules, and Datasets